Superluminal Transformations and Indeterminism: No-go theorem for Superluminal observers

 \section{No-go theorem for Superluminal observers}

-Actualisation of propensities in a space-time with finite information density reveals a time-asymmetric structure where the past is a record of recently actualised events, and the future consists of potential alternatives.
-Under a SpLT \footnote{This argument can be extended to any non-order preserving SpT where the information structure after transformation does not align parallel to the space-time structure.}, the coordinates are swapped (i.e., position becomes time and vice versa in 1+1 dimensions) when the reference frame is boosted at superluminal speed, in the limit of infinite speed.
-From figure \ref{f3.3}, we see that the past and future densities of information are, in fact, symmetric over the $t'$ axis in this case.
-Note that it is merely due to the coordinate reassignment resulting from relocating the observer to a superluminal reference frame.
+Actualization of propensities in a space-time with finite information density reveals a time-asymmetric structure where the past is a record of recently actualized events, and the future consists of potential alternatives.
+Under a SpLT \footnote{This argument can be extended to any non-order preserving SpT where the information structure after transformation does not align parallel to the space-time structure.}, the coordinates are swapped (i.e., position becomes time and vice versa in 1+1 dimensions) when the reference frame is boosted in the limit of infinite speed.
+From figure \ref{f3.3}, we see that the past and future densities of information are, in fact, symmetric over the $t'$ axis under a SpT, a simple coordinate transformtion relocating the observer to a superluminal reference frame.

 This unusual symmetry raises questions about the status of coordinates of space-time and information-causality under SpTs.
-As with other interpretational claims, our understanding of physical reality, particularly when superluminal representations are involved, must be examined and constrained by rigorous no-go theorems.
+As with other interpretational claims, a toy theory involving superluminal extensions require careful consistency analysis, for which no-go theorems can provide useful constraints.
 Every operational phenomenology implicitly entails an interpretational stance, one that can ultimately be supported or ruled out by such theorems.

 To better understand the foundations and implications of such transformations in the form of a no-go theorem, consider the following assumptions:\\

 A0. \textbf{Existence of non-order-preserving SpTs}\\